My OpenLearn Profile

 The history of medicine: A Scottish perspective

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- assess the specific problems concerning the health of a community;
+- assess the specific problems concerning the health of a community

 - describe how medical knowledge was a resource for, and was shaped by, broader cultural perceptions of the body.

 You can start this course right now without signing-up.
 Click on any of the course content sections below to start at any point in this course.